LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 =============================

-There are four shell environment variables that have various effects on running lasso9, lassoserver or custom Lasso executables.
-The following lists the variables and a description of their function.
+There are four shell environment variables that have various effects on running lasso9, lassoserver, or custom Lasso executables.
+The following lists the variables and a description of their function:

-LASSO9_HOME
+.. envvar:: LASSO9_HOME

    This variable is set to the path of a directory containing either the instance-specific libraries and startup items, or to a path containing all of the Lasso 9 built-in libraries.
 If set to an instance-specific home